8 Eco-Friendly Roofing Materials to Consider

 Choosing the Best Eco-Friendly Roofing Material

-While there are many different options for eco-friendly roofing materials, for reliable, durable and low maintenance synthetic shake shingles you should strongly consider CeDUR.
+While there are many different options for eco-friendly roofing materials, for the most durable, affordable, and maintenance-free route, synthetic shake shingles like those offered by CeDUR are the way to go.